AbdullahOztoprak/Langchain_website_chatbot/README.md

 # AI Website Chatbot 🤖✨

 A beautiful, professional AI-powered chatbot interface built with Streamlit and OpenAI.
-This intelligent chatbot can help with website development, programming questions, design advice, and much more!
+This intelligent chatbot can help you with website development, programming questions, design advice and much more!

-## 🌟 Features
+## Features

 - **AI-Powered Responses**: Powered by OpenAI's GPT models
 - **Beautiful UI**: Modern gradient design with glass morphism effects